 What Cycle Shoes Do You Need for Peloton?

 If you have spin shoes that you have used for studio classes, they likely don’t work on your Peloton.
-Peloton sells their own brand of cycle shoe, but you can get them from any sporting goods store or even on Amazon.
+Peloton sells its own brand of cycle shoe, but you can get them from any sporting goods store or even on Amazon.

 For Peloton, you need shoes that are compatible with Look Delta cleats.
 I got some pretty nice shoes because the guy at the bike store up-sold me big time, but they are really comfy and I am getting a lot of use out of them.

 If you don’t buy the shoes directly from Peloton, you can buy them from Amazon, just know that the cleats are usually sold separately.
 And if you don’t buy the cleats from a store, you are going to have to attach the cleats to the shoes yourself.
 There are YouTube videos out there that will show you how to do it, but I am a big fan of getting other people to do things for you.
 We can call it “delegating”.
 My recommendation is to delegate someone else to attach your cleats for you.

 Since you are currently listening to my recommendations, I plead with you – don’t use your normal tennis shoes to ride the Peloton bike.
 Your shoes will likely slip off the pedals and the pedal will continue rotating directly into your shin.
 And you will whine about it for days while your husband comments “You really do bruise like a peach” while not actually being sympathetic to your pain.